openpress/easy-hugo-blog/README.md

 It integrates several plugins/GitHub Actions to make things easy and simple.

 * [gitfx shortcode plugin](https://gitx.io/post/hugo-with-gitfx-zh_cn/) helps to insert code snippets and its outputs in post automaticly
-* [hugo-with-github-issues](https://github.com/skyfe79/hugo-with-github-issues) Action is used to create/edit new blog post in Issues and then added/updated to posts automaticly
+* [hugo-with-github-issues](https://github.com/skyfe79/hugo-with-github-issues) Action is used to create/edit new blog post in Issues and then added/updated to Hugo posts automaticly
-* [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) Action helps to update posts to `<Your username/Orgnization>.github.io` automaticly
+* [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) Action helps to deploy posts to `<Your username/Organization>.github.io` automaticly

 # Quick Start